 Making Tracks helps children and youth develop active transportation skill competency, confidence and safety, encouraging them to choose active transportation as a means to travel within their communities.
-Using an educational leader training model, Making Tracks enlists the help of adults and youth in teaching children and youth safety skills in walking, cycling, in-line skating, scootering and skateboarding.
+Using an educational leader training model, Making Tracks enlists the help of adults and youth in teaching children and youth safety skills in skills in walking and cycling.
 Making Tracks uses skill-based, multiple session, experiential learning workshops so children and youth have hands on time to practice and learn, all while having fun!

 Participating schools and youth-serving organizations receive free coordination and materials along with a training workshop for a small fee.
 Making Tracks is approved by the Department of Education and meets multiple cross curricular outcomes.
 Its flexible, modular design makes it suitable for recreation, community, safety, school, club and afterschool programming.
 View our brochure to learn more about how Making Tracks works or have a look at our new Making Tracks promotional video.

 More than 17,000 children and youth have received Making Tracks training since the program began in 2008 and over 915 adults and older youth have become leaders of the program.
 Through regular evaluation, Making Tracks demonstrates its effectiveness at increasing safety and safe routes knowledge, skills, confidence and use of active transportation.